StevenHo1394/AI_horse_prediction/README.md

 # AI_horse_prediction

  AI Horse racing model (using 3-layer Neural Network, predict the finishing position of each horse in a race).
+The data used to train this model is obtained from the Hong Kong Jockey Club (HKJC).
+Please note that the author has no relation nor connection of any kind with the HKJC.

   Package:
           ./saved_model/*: pre-trained model using 50,000 epochs;